nasa/fprime/docs/UsersGuide/user/full-intro.md

   - Adapt easily to new contexts
   - Port to new architectures and platforms
   - Be easy to use
-  - Scale and configure to meet new usse cases
+  - Scale and configure to meet new use cases
   - Perform well in resource constrained context

 F´ was developed at NASA's Jet Propulsion Laboratory for small-scale embedded flight software.
 These small missions